-It is done with palmar aspect of hand alternately.
+It is done with a palmar aspect of the hand alternately.
 It can be performed in any direction.

 The common variations of this technique are superficial and deep depending on the pressure applied by the therapist.

-This is slow stoking movement performed with increasing pressure in the direction of flow in the veins and lymphatic channel to drain in lymph nodes.
+This is a slow stroking movement performed with increasing pressure in the direction of flow in the veins and lymphatic channel to drain in lymph nodes.

 It means “to kneed”.
-A firm pressure should be applied to the tissue in which the muscle and sub-cutaneous tissue are alternately compressed and relaxed.
+Firm pressure should be applied to the tissue in which the muscle and subcutaneous tissue are alternately compressed and relaxed.

 “Tapoter” means “to tap”.
-In this various part of hand strikes the tissue at a fairly rapid rate.
+In this various parts of the hand strikes the tissue at a fairly rapid rate.